c3d/xl/README.md

 and Australia, and have the two sensors talk to one another locally in Australia?

-This is very easy with ELFE.
+This is very easy with XL.
 The following program will only send a traffic across the ocean if the temperature between the two sensors differs by more than 2 degrees, otherwise all network traffic will remain local: